Blog:Joining Julián Castro's Nevada Advisory Board

 normal period in time that I, nor many other people of color, would want to go back to.
 That

 normal period in time in the US was not, and is not, humane to many of us in this country.
 It is time to move forward.
 It is time to dismantle unjust, racist policies that plague our institutions and communities.
+It's time for more representation.

 In order to make impactful change, we need to reform and reimagine entire systems, which requires a comprehensive approach. — Julián Castro